oneops/oneops.github.io/user/account/secrets-proxy.md

 The OneOps Secrets Proxy is a proxy server that sits in front of a [Keywhiz server](https://square.github.io/keywhiz/) used for secrets storage.

+Secrets are any file resources that contain information that needs to be kept private and secure.
+Examples are

+- TLS/SSL certificate files/keys
+- property files and other files containing usernames, password or access tokens
+- API tokens
+- Java KeyStore files
+- and others

-It understand the concepts and access configuration of OneOps and allows a user to store secrets in Keywhiz and access them in their OneOps assemblies via the
+The secrets proxy understand the concepts and access configuration of OneOps and allows a user to store secrets in Keywhiz and access them in their OneOps assemblies via the
 [secrets client component](../design/secrets-client-component.html).